aaronmams/jekyll-now/_posts/2020-04-28-AWS: MySQL DB in a Custom VPC.md

 ## 1. Create a Custom VPC

-goal: create the 'mams-vpc' virtual private cloud.
+goal: create the 'mams-vpc' virtual private cloud with public and private subnets.

 * From the AWS Dashboard use the **Services** drop down and search for "VPC".
 * Use the left column to navigate to "Your VPCs"